-Here we propose a solution to this conundrum based on an alternative way of inducing coherent optomechanical transduction which exploits the unique properties of excitons in semiconducting CNTs \cite{Htoon04,Hogele08,Torrens08,Srivastava08}.
-The role of the optical cavity is played by an excitonic resonance of the CNT that couples parametrically to the motion via deformation potential electron-phonon interactions \cite{Suzuura02Mariani09}.
-Homodyne detection of the output field of the two level emitter afforded by the excitonic resonance allows then to perform a continuous measurement of the mechanical amplitude.
-This procedure, which could be implemented using the differential transmission technique \cite{Hoegele04}, is analogous to cavity-assisted schemes \cite{Kippenberg08Marquardt09} and equivalent to ion-trap measurements.
-We envisage a suspended CNT where the center of mass (CM) of the exciton is localized via the spatial modulation of the Stark-shift induced by a static inhomogeneous electric field.
-We analyze a tip electrode configuration that effectively engineers a pair of tunable optically active nanotube quantum dots (NTQDs) with excitonic level spacing in the meV range corresponding to a confinement length below $10$nm.
+As shown in Fig.~\ref{fig:tips}, we envisage a suspended neutral semiconducting CNT where the centre of mass (CM) of the exciton is localised via the spatial modulation of the Stark-shift induced by a static inhomogeneous electric field.
+We analyse a tip-electrode configuration that effectively engineers a pair of tunable optically active nanotube quantum dots (NTQDs) with excitonic level spacing in the meV range implying a confinement length below $10\,$nm.
 The quantum confinement is induced by the inhomogeneity in the field component along the CNT axis $E_\parallel$.
-In turn the normal component $E_\perp$ can be used to induce a tunable parametric coupling between the exciton and the flexural motion of the CNT.
-This allows for optical \emph{ground-state cooling} of the fundamental mode at an ambient temperature in the Kelvin range.
-A major advantage of this mechanical resonator-NTQD system with respect to prior scenarios \cite{Wilson-Rae04} is the possibility of realizing a mechanical analogue of the strong-coupling regime of cavity-QED \cite{Thompson92} with an ``optomechanical coupling'' in the $100$MHz range.
-Furthermore, this coherent coupling can be \emph{switched on and off on demand} which offers rich possibilities for deploying quantum-optical schemes to demonstrate quantum signatures in the motion \cite{Gleyzes07}.
+In turn the normal component $E_\perp$ breaks the axial symmetry inducing a tunable parametric coupling between the exciton and the in-plane flexural motion of the CNT.
+This allows for optical ground-state cooling \cite{Courty01,Vitali02,Wilson-Rae04,Chan11} of the fundamental mode at an ambient temperature in the Kelvin range.